 My family and I are HUGE taco fans.
 They’re on our menu at least 2-3 times a month (if not more) and we’ve had almost every type of taco imaginable…

-But all of our taco experience was thrown out the window when I made lime crema.
+But all of our taco experiences were thrown out the window when I made lime crema.

-I first made lime crema while we were on vacation with extended family over the week of Thanksgiving.
+I first made this super easy lime crema while we were on vacation with extended family over the week of Thanksgiving.
 Each family picked one night to cook dinner and what they wanted to make.
 I picked Wednesday and (naturally) chose tacos.

 I didn’t really want to be in the kitchen all day, so when I woke up that morning I started making THE BEST slow cooker carnitas and prepped all the fixings to go with our taco dinner: